Mark2Mark/Glyphsapp-Plugins/ShowSiblings/README.md

 ### How to use

-copy the `ShowSiblings.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Siblings` from the view menu.
+Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `ShowSiblings.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Siblings` from the view menu.

 ### Default groups